lemurph/IOMapper/README.md

 A functional tutorial can be found in godot_examples/tutorial.

-All name-is-work-in-progress devices must be stored in a variable and call the init(String name) method in the Godot script's _ready() fuction.
+All IOMapper devices must be stored in a variable and call the init(String name) method in the Godot script's _ready() fuction.
 This is also where all signals should be assigned to the device:

 	   Ex. # Creating device and signals